 In this episode, we share one of the creative projects of our current sound editor, Ira Kip.

-A theater director, Ira talks about the play she wrote to illuminate the raw space between medical politics and domestic violence in the Lesbian, Gay, Bisexual and Transsexual community.
+Theater director Ira Kip talks about the play she wrote to illuminate the raw space between medical politics and domestic violence in the Lesbian, Gay, Bisexual, Transsexual and Queer community.
 The celebration of her new play She'Baltimore begins with a Valentine's Day benefit at the LOFTheatre in Baltimore.
 Ira aims to raise funds for a local charity assisting young victims of domestic violence.
-The play premieres on February 17, at the LOFT.
+The play premiered on February 17, 2012, at the LOFT.

 Saturday Dec 03, 2011